 Exalate

-Exalate is an integration solution that supports low-code, no-code, and code-based integrations.
+Exalate is an AI-powered integration solution that supports low-code and fully code-based integrations.
 This bi-directional integration tool allows you to connect with MSPs thanks to its support for scalable cross-company integrations.

 Exalate also supports integration with Azure DevOps, GitHub, Zendesk, Jira, Salesforce, ServiceNow, and more.
-You can also write custom scripts to control every sync as well as to trigger automatic syncs.
+You can also use Exalate’s AI Assist feature to write custom scripts to control every sync as well as to trigger automatic syncs.
 For high-volume operations, you can use Bulk Exalate.

 IBM App Connect